|ADDRESS||PHONE||BUSINESS OFFICE HOURS|

-The Hurricane City Police Department is made up of 20 full-time officers consisting of the Police Chief, Administrative Services Division, Investigations Division and Patrol Division.
-Additional assignments include School Resource Officers, Traffic Enforcement Officer and Washington County Drug Task Force Officer.
-Our officers patrol 24 hours a day, seven days a week.
-The Hurricane Police Department Patrol Area is roughly 50 square miles and includes residential, commercial, industrial, recreational, open space and farmland.
+The Hurricane City Police Department is made up of 30 full-time officers consisting of the Police Chief, Patrol Division and Investigations Division.
+Additional assignments include School Resource Officers, Traffic Enforcement Officer, 2 K9 Officers and Washington County Drug Task Force Officer.
+Our officers patrol 24 hours a day, 7 days a week.
+The Hurricane Police Department Patrol Area is roughly 55 square miles and includes residential, commercial, industrial, recreational, open space and farmland.

 Our department works hard to make sure our officers are trained and have the equipment necessary to do the job.
-This insures both the officer’s safety and the safety of the citizens we serve.
+This ensures both the officer’s safety and the safety of the citizens we serve.
 Our department has established monthly in-house training for all officers to ensure that a basic standard of competence is met.
-Our officers are trained in Community Oriented Policiing, communication skills, Utah State Law, gang identification, first aid and CPR, emergency management, and drug identification.
-All officers have current certifications in firearms, taser, OC (pepper-spray), radar and intoxilyzer.
+Our officers are trained in de-escalation of situations, CIT, communication, Utah State Law, gang identification, first aid and CPR, DUI enforcement and drug identification.
+Officers have current certifications in firearms, taser, OC (pepper-spray), radar and intoxilyzer.

 Each of our patrol vehicles is equipped with a laptop computer and printer that enables an officer to access information such as driver's license data, vehicle registration and warrants from their vehicle; as well as allowing the officer to receive calls for service as soon as they are entered by dispatch and to write reports while on the streets instead of in the office.

 The Hurricane City Police Department encourages community involvement.
-Our officers participate in the Business Expo, conduct tours of our building for community and school groups, assist with Bike Rodeos and Hurricane Heroes; as well as provide traffic control and law enforcement support for the many events that occur in the City.
+Our officers conduct tours of our building for community and school groups, coffee with a cop, assist with Bike Rodeos and Hurricane Heroes; as well as provide traffic control and law enforcement support for the many events that occur in the City.